umami-software/website/content/api.md

 Note, for `/api/collect` requests you do not need to send the `umami.auth` authentication cookie.

-Additionally, to send a request `/api/collect` programtically, ie from your application's backend it is likely that Umami will think that the request is coming from a bot.
-A workaround is to clear the `User-Agent` HTTP header to properly register the `pageview` or `event`.
+Also, you need to send a proper `User-Agent` HTTP header or your request won't be registered.